s-tikhomirov/s-tikhomirov.github.io/_posts/2019-02-01-how-lightning-works-part-1.md

 In the grand scheme of things, the key insight of Lightning is the way to invalidate old state.
 Alice commits funds in the channel with Bob by putting them in a multisig outputs. [[^5]] Alice and Bob pay each other by creating a pair of commitment transactions (Why a pair?
 Hold on, I will explain later).
-Each commitment transaction spends the same output (from the funding transaction), but creates different outputs.
+Each commitment transaction spends the same output (from the funding transaction), but split the value differently.
 The key question is: how to prevent parties from sending to the blockchain any commitment transaction but the latest one?

 Economics comes to the rescue, again!
-As in Bitcoin itself, we can not technically _prevent_ a group of miners from trying to create a fork with a double-spend, but we can make it so _expensive_ that few will even try.
+As in Bitcoin itself, we can not technically _prevent_ a group of miners from trying to create a fork with a double-spend, but we can make it so _expensive_ (mainly in terms of opportunity cost) that few will even try.
 After another payment to Bob, Alice _may_ try to broadcast an earlier commitment transaction, where she has more money.
 But in this case, and this is the Lightning's secret sauce, Bob can take _all_ the money from the channel.

 This is done using a clever combination of hashlocks and timelocks, which I will describe it in detail in the next post of this series.

-I'll leave you with the Lightning theme song, which, believe it or not, is also [part of the official specification](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md#theme-song):
+I'll leave you with the official Lightning theme song, which, believe it or not, is also [part of the specification](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md#theme-song):

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/edItjMHez48" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>